-- Water is the best fluid for hydration because it has no calories, sugar, carbonation, or preservatives.
+- Try to get most of your daily fluid from water.
+Water is the best fluid for hydration because it has no calories, sugar, carbonation, or preservatives.

 - Limit fruit juices, sodas, and fitness waters because they contain sugars that can make you feel thirsty.

-- Eat fruits and vegetables that are high in water, such as grapes, oranges, cantaloupe, honeydew melon, watermelon, apples, tomatoes, lettuce, cucumbers, and celery.
+- Eat fruits and vegetables high in water, such as grapes, oranges, cantaloupe, honeydew melon, watermelon, apples, tomatoes, lettuce, cucumbers, and celery.
 See the table below for other hydration-boosting foods.

-- Avoid or limit coffee, tea, alcohol, and sodas containing caffeine — these increase urination, causing you to lose water at a faster than normal rate.
+- Avoid or limit coffee, tea, alcohol, and sodas containing caffeine.
+These drinks increase urination, causing you to lose water faster.

 Make Hydration a Part of Your Daily Routine

-- Have a glass of water when you wake up in the morning.
+- Having a glass of water when you wake up in the morning.

-- Keep a glass of water next to your bed at night.
+- Keeping a glass of water next to your bed at night.

-- Carry a water bottle with you if you are away from home for long periods of time.
+- Carrying a water bottle with you if you are away from home for long periods of time.

-- Avoid the midday sun and limit physical activity when it is very hot outside.
+- Avoiding the midday sun and limiting physical activity when it is very hot outside.

-- Schedule outdoor activities in the morning or evening.
+- Scheduling outdoor activities in the morning or evening.

 How Much Water Do You Need to Prevent Dehydration?

-This table gives the percentage of water in various foods and the amount of each you need to eat to obtain about ½ cup (4 ounces) of water.
+This table gives the water content in various foods and the amount of each you need to eat to obtain about ½ cup (4 ounces) of water.